statisticsnorway/design-system/README.md

 # SSB Design System

+This is the repository for the website used to document the [SSB component library](https://github.com/statisticsnorway/ssb-component-library).

 - [Run project locally](#run-project-locally)
 - [How to start working on a feature](#how-to-start-working-on-a-feature)
 - [Deploy to site](#deploy-to-site)